-What was the average annual return of stocks over the past 5 years?
+What was the average annual stock market returns over the past 5 years?
 How about for the past 20 years?
 What was the return for a 60/40 stock and bond mix portfolio?
 There are a lot of numbers thrown around on how stocks have done – and will do in the future.
 Let’s dig through the noise and see what the actual data tells us.

 What portfolio investments are we looking at?